-The Producer Policy Price for crude oil delivered at the nearest refinery gate shall be based on the Reference Crude Price (RCP) equal to C&F price of a comparable crude oil or a basket of Arabian/Persian Gulf crude oils plus or minus a quality differential between the comparable crude oil / a basket of crude oils and the local crude oil.
-No other adjustment or discount will apply.
+The Producer Policy Price for crude oil delivered at the nearest refinery gate shall be equal to C&F price of a comparable crude oil or a basket of Arabian/Persian Gulf crude oils (Reference Crude or RC) plus or minus a quality differential between the RC and the local crude oil.
+No other adjustment or discount will apply other than Windfall Levy.
 C&F price will be arrived at on the basis of FOB price of imported crude oils into Pakistan plus freight on AFRA, which is deemed chartered rate.